-Don't get caught off guard by your tax bill in retirement.
+Don't get caught off guard by your tax bill in retirement

-You will continue to pay taxes in retirement.
+You will still continue to pay taxes in retirement.
 Taxes are calculated on your income each year as you receive it, much like how it works before you retire.
 It's important to estimate the amount of taxes you'll pay in retirement so you can budget for it and set up your tax withholdings (or quarterly payments) in advance.

 Each type of income you receive will have different tax rules that apply to it.
-To estimate your taxes in retirement, you need to know how each income source shows up on your tax return.
+To estimate (and minimize) your taxes in retirement, you need to know how each income source shows up on your tax return.
 Here are the six most common types of retirement income that are taxed, with an example of how to estimate your tax rate and total taxes in retirement.

-1. Social Security Income
+Social Security Income

-2. IRA and 401(k) Withdrawals
+IRA and 401(k) Withdrawals

 Most withdrawals from retirement accounts are taxed in retirement.
 This means IRA withdrawals as well as withdrawals from 401(k) plans, 403(b) plans, 457 plans, etc., are reported on your tax return as taxable income.
 Most people will pay some tax when they withdraw money from their IRA or other retirement plans.

 The amount of tax you pay depends on the total amount of income and deductions you have and what tax bracket you're in for that year.
 For example, if you have a year with more deductions than income (such as a year with a lot of medical expenses), then you may not pay taxes on withdrawals for that year.

 There is one type of retirement account where withdrawals are usually tax-free.
 If done correctly, you will pay no retirement taxes on Roth IRA withdrawals.